ahaldane/Mi3-GPU/UserGuide.md

 mouse      LYTYFKQMEDDVNMEPGDKITLLNDDDSDWYQIKTAQEGLYP
 carp       QYPFEAQNDDELSVGVNDTVEVTNVYEDGWAAGTNIRSGRIP
 ```
 There is one line per sequence, and all sequences must start at the same text column and must have the same length.
 Optionally, each line can start with a sequence id separated from the sequence by whitespace, but this may be ommitted.
-Lines starting with '#' are comments which are ignored.
+Lines at the top of the file starting with '#' are comments which are ignored, and no further comments should occur after the first sequence.
 Mi3-GPU can read and write these sequence files compressed with bzip2.

 The submodule `mi3gpu.utils.seqload` has functions to read and write these MSA files efficiently, in particular `loadSeqs` and `writeSeqs`. `loadSeqs` returns the MSA as a numpy array of alphabet-index bytes, allowing vectorized MSA processing using numpy "fancy-indexing".
 Note that this MSA format is similar to the Stockholm MSA format, and Mi3-GPU can read the Stockholm terminator `//`  and so can sometimes directly read the Stockholm output of other programs.
 Also, in the `extras` folder is a vim syntax plugin which colors these MSA files when viewed in the vim text editor.